Hadil-Ben-Abdallah/Guess-The-Number/README.md

 ## 🎮 How to Play

-1️⃣ The game randomly selects a number between 1 and 20 2️⃣ Enter your guess in the input field
+1️⃣ The game randomly selects a number between 1 and 20 <br>
+2️⃣ Enter your guess in the input field <br>
-3️⃣ Click "Check!" to submit your guess
+3️⃣ Click "Check!" to submit your guess <br>
-4️⃣ You'll receive feedback if your guess is too high or too low 5️⃣ Each incorrect guess reduces your score by 1
+4️⃣ You'll receive feedback if your guess is too high or too low <br>
+5️⃣ Each incorrect guess reduces your score by 1 <br>
-6️⃣ Try to guess the number with as few attempts as possible 7️⃣ Beat your high score!
+6️⃣ Try to guess the number with as few attempts as possible <br>
+7️⃣ Beat your high score!

 ## 🛠️ Technologies Used